Kalera Public Limited Company (KAL) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 60.74% gain in the last 1 month and extending the period to 3 months gives it a -93.42%, and is 1.37% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 31.63% over the week and 21.76% over the month.
+The stock witnessed a 6.17% gain in the last 1 month and extending the period to 3 months gives it a -95.57%, and is -31.58% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.55% over the week and 22.63% over the month.

 The EPS is expected to shrink by -362.70% this year.